mattb-sec/mattbsec.github.io/index.md

 # Welcome!

-My name is Matthew, and I am a cyber security and IT professional who is dedicated to maintaining the safety and security of people's data.
-I have been interested in computers since I was very young, and I love learning about all the different things I can do with them ranging from making websites (like this one!) to music production.
-I want to use this website as a portfolio to show off all my past and present projects regarding cyber security and IT.
-I hope I can provide some insight to you, the visitor, about my interest and passion for this field!
+My name is Matthew, and I am a cyber security and IT professional.
+From a young age, I have always been fascinated by computers and their endless possibilities, ranging from creating websites (like this one!) to producing music.
+As my passion for technology grew, I have come to discover that my true passion lies in helping maintain the safety and security of people's data.
+My focus is primarily on blue team cyber security activties, and my favorite domains are: Log analysis, risk management, intrusion detection, incident response, information assurance, and digital forensics.
+I strive to protect systems from threats and ensure my digital environments are secure.
+This portfolio highlights my journey, skills, and projects that reflect my dedication to safeguarding valuable information in the digital world.

 ## Header 2